Digital Arts and Design, BS

 Choose your specialization

-The production animation specialization focuses on the art and process of creating motion for film, gaming, and digital media.
+Unleash your creativity and bring imaginative worlds to life with the production animation specialization that focuses on the art and processes of creating motion for film, gaming, and digital media.
 Students explore the full animation pipeline, from concept development and storyboarding to modeling, rigging, and final production.
 Working with both 2D and 3D techniques, you’ll gain experience using professional tools to create characters, environments, and visual effects.
-By graduation, you’ll have a refined portfolio that demonstrates your ability to bring ideas to life and contribute to collaborative multimedia projects.

 "I definitely wouldn't have achieved any of my work without DSU's technology.
 They have been so incredibly helpful with the tools, resources, and equipment–like the drawing tablets that they provide."